techsenger/ansi4j/README.md

 * ISO 6429:1983 (withdrawn),
 * ISO 6429:1988(withdrawn),
 * ISO/IEC 6429:1992 (current), almost identical to the fifth edition of ECMA-48.
-It seems that there is only one difference - ISO/IEC 6429:1992 has one function more - DEL-DELETE.
+There is only one difference in function set - ISO/IEC 6429:1992 has one extra function DEL-DELETE.

 ## Types of control functions <a name="theory-types"></a>